 User and group targeting

-Feature Flags evaluate against an entity to decide what value to return.
+Feature flags evaluate against an entity to decide what value to return.
 By default, that entity is a user (identified by their distinct ID), but you can also target groups like organizations, companies, or teams.
-With mixed targeting, you can combine both in a single flag.
+With per-condition targeting, you can combine both in a single flag — each condition set independently picks its own targeting type.

 Group targeting